 Beside the lighthouse is a small research station.
 This was the site for the world's first international research project on coral reefs, which brought scientists from all over the world to study the Great Barrier Reef in 1928.

 Tip: Book the Cairns Airport to Port Douglas Shuttle

-Uber is limited and taxis are very pricey in Far North Queensland.
+Uber is limited and taxis are pricey in Far North Queensland.

-So, if you're Looking for the cheapest and easiest way to get to your Port Douglas accommodation from Cairns Airport, book this air-conditioned shared shuttle transfer instead for an easy & comfortable ride.
+So, for the cheapest and easiest way to get to your Port Douglas accommodation from Cairns Airport, book this air-conditioned shared shuttle transfer for an easy & comfortable ride.

 Go Snorkelling at the Low Isles

 Probably the main reason most people visit the Low Isles and the Great Barrier Reef, in general, is to check out the incredible underwater world.

 The reef surrounding the Low Isles is in good shape.
 There are 150 different types of hard corals and an abundance of marine creatures.
 You'll get to see huge groupers, colourful parrotfish, anemone fish, damselfish and big schools of mackerel, just to name a few.